 Net loss per common share is calculated in accordance with ASC Topic 260: Earnings Per Share ("ASC 260").
 Basic loss per share is computed by dividing net loss by the weighted average number of shares of Common Stock outstanding during the period.
-The computation of diluted net loss per share does not include dilutive Common Stock equivalents in the weighted average shares outstanding as they would be antidilutive.
-As of December 31, 2014, the Company has warrants outstanding to purchase 1,926,308 shares of Common Stock, options outstanding to purchase 3,017,690 shares of Common Stock, Convertible Notes outstanding convertible into 740,000 shares of Common Stock and 932,000 shares of Series B Convertible Preferred Stock convertible into 932,000 shares of Common Stock, all of which were excluded from the computation of diluted shares outstanding as they would have had an anti-dilutive impact on the Company's net loss per share computation.
+The computation of diluted net loss per share does not include dilutive Common Stock equivalents in the weighted average shares outstanding, as they would be anti-dilutive.
+As of December 31, 2015, the Company has warrants to purchase 2,021,308 shares of Common Stock outstanding, options to purchase 3,383,267 shares of Common Stock outstanding, convertible notes convertible into 66,667 shares of Common Stock outstanding and 782,004 shares of Series B Convertible Preferred Stock convertible into 782,004 shares of Common Stock outstanding, all of which were excluded from the computation of diluted shares outstanding as they would have had an anti-dilutive impact on the Company's net loss per share computation.

-The following table sets forth the computation of basic and diluted loss per share:
+The following table sets forth the computation of basic and diluted loss per share on a GAAP basis: